CynicalBusiness/PipLib/README_steam.txt

 [h1]Usage[/h1]
 To learn how to create mods using PipLib, you can either read through the documentation located on each method or view some examples over on [url=https://lab.vevox.io/games/oxygen-not-included/matts-mods]my other mods[/url].
 Many of these mods are excellent examples of how to use PipLib and different aspects of it.

+Steam versions are unlisted but are available on the workshop [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1880615893]here[/url].
 You can find both non-Steam mod versions as well as the release DLL/XML on the [url=https://lab.vevox.io/games/oxygen-not-included/piplib/-/tags]GitLab[/url].

 [b]Do not[/b] pack PipLib with your mod: this [i]will[/i] break things!.
 Instead, upload your mod by itself to the workshop, then use the [b]Add/Remove Required Items[/b] option when editing the item.